Am I the Odd One? Exploring (In)Congruencies in the Realism of Avatars and Virtual Others in Virtual Reality: Discussion

 \subsection{Implications}

 Our findings carry important implications for the design of social virtual environments (SVEs) incorporating virtual humans of varying degrees of realism and anthropomorphism.
 Overall, participants showed remarkable flexibility in accepting varying styles in a mixed group of virtual humans and its impact on the VR experience.
-These aspects of virtual others, namely their homogeneity of group configuration, did not yield differences in our qualia space, offering enormous versatility for the design of shared virtual applications.
+We assumed a homogeneous group configuration to be more congruent than a mixed one, an (in)congruence that can be accessed by directly comparing others within the VE.
+However, these aspect of virtual others, namely their homogeneity of group configuration, did not yield differences in our qualia space, offering enormous versatility for the design of shared virtual applications.
+We infer that mixing styles in a group of virtual others does not per se lead to a less plausible user experience.
 However, another congruence in virtual others proved important; their lifelikeness or realism, respectively.
-Virtual others congruent with participant’s real-world experiences and expectations can elevate co-presence and the impression of interaction possibilities, which, e.g., can be relevant in collaborative or educational workspaces, eventually fostering a more natural and productive immersive social interaction \citep{Orel2022, scavarelliVirtualRealityAugmented2021}.
-Also, for self-representation, applications can benefit from the congruence with the participant’s real-world experiences.
-Within the referential frame of one's physical body, a realistic and truthful self-avatar can enhance users' sense of owning and identification with the virtual body, which, e.g., might be particularly relevant in the therapeutical context supporting patients in developing a positive body image and a realistic self-perception~\citep{dollingerViTraSVirtualReality2019}.
-However, relating to certain use cases, avatars incongruent or \enquote{dissimilar} with the user's physical appearance, could potentially help to solve incongruencies within other referential frames, e.g., by establishing consistency between the self-avatar and other elements of the VE, or the overall framing or habituation of the experience \citep{cheymolMyRealBody2023a}.
+Following our assumption, realistic virtual others may be congruent with the participant’s real-world experiences and expectations, elevating co-presence and the impression of interaction possibilities.
+We propose considering realistic appearances for virtual others to enhance the realism and effectiveness of interactions \mbox{\citep{kyrlitsiasSocialInteractionAgents2022}}, e.g., in collaborative or educational workspaces, eventually fostering a more natural and productive immersive social interaction \citep{Orel2022, scavarelliVirtualRealityAugmented2021}.
+Furthermore, for self-representation, applications can benefit from congruence with the participant’s real-world experiences.
+Within the referential frame of one's physical body, a realistic and truthful self-avatar can enhance users' sense of owning and identification with the virtual body, which, e.g., might be particularly relevant in the therapeutical context supporting patients in developing realistic self-perception and a positive body image~\citep{dollingerViTraSVirtualReality2019}.
+However, relating to certain use cases, also avatars incongruent or \enquote{dissimilar} with the user's physical appearance could help to solve incongruencies within other referential frames, e.g., by establishing consistency between the self-avatar and other elements of the VE, or the overall framing or habituation of the experience \citep{cheymolMyRealBody2023a}.
 Lastly, the incongruences between the self-avatar of stylized appearance and realistic virtual others could lead to an altered self-perception with potential negative impacts on the relationship between our self and body.
 Considering this effect in the development of SVEs, future work might aim at locally transforming the style of all virtual others to a stylized appearance only for those participants embodying a stylized avatar.
-However, implementing such a transformation without the participant's knowledge raises ethical concerns, and participants should be actively informed about the potential modifications to their virtual environment. \looseness=-1
+However, implementing such a transformation without the participant's knowledge can raise ethical concerns, and participants should be actively informed about the potential modifications to their virtual environment. \looseness=-1